GERM 302 – Modern Germany through Film, Dr. Gabriele Dillmann, Denison University

 - Days and Time: M,W 1:30 – 2:50 pm

-- Pre-req.: Germ 214, or equivalence to four semesters of German
+- Pre-req.: Equivalence to four semesters of German or by instructor’s approval.

 - Credits: 4hrs.